andarms/backend-bdb/README.md

 ## why Postgres?

 it not common to use node with a SQl database like Postgres, but I don't know how to use REDIS or ElasticSearch and after a short search it's seem something that will take all the weekend just to understand and setup the right environment.
-That's is why I prefers to use something similar like Postgres
+That's is why I prefers to use something familiar like Postgres